Night Sky Photography Book Errata

 My "Night Sky Photography" book is now available (or available for pre-order).

-Unfortunately, the publisher introduced some errors into the book that made it into the UK printed edition, the ebook version, and possibly into the US printed edition (still waiting for verification on that).
+Unfortunately, the publisher introduced some errors into the book that made it into the US & UK printed edition and the ebook version.
+I am not sure if these will be corrected in foreign language editions or not.